 Administrative Costs: How much does an LMS cost?

-Creating courses isn’t the only cost associated with providing eLearning to your team— you’ll also need to pay your team to administer the programming and pay for your learning management system (LMS) to actually deliver the courses to members.
+Creating courses isn’t the only cost associated with providing eLearning to your team— you’ll also need to pay your team to administer the programming and pay for your learning management system (LMS) to deliver the courses to members.

 When pricing your eLearning courses, consider the cost of: